daddel80/notepadpp-multireplace/README.md

 - **Hierarchical Display** — Results are organized in a collapsible tree structure: Search Header → File → Criterion → Individual Hits.
 Each level can be expanded or collapsed for easy navigation.
 - **Color-Coded Matches** — When using the replacement list, each search term is highlighted in its own distinct color (up to 28 colors).
 This visual distinction makes it easy to identify which list entry produced each match.
-- **One-Click Navigation** — Navigate to any match by double-clicking either a result line in this window or the hit count in the list's **Matches** column.
-Both methods open the file and jump to the exact position.
+- **One-Click Navigation** — Double-click any result line to open the file and jump to the exact match position.
+To navigate from a specific point: first click a line in the Search Results Window to set your starting position, then double-click the **Matches** count in the replacement list to jump to the next match after that point.
 - **Context Menu** — Right-click to access options like Copy Lines, Copy Paths, Open Selected Files, Fold/Unfold All, and Clear Results.
 - **Persistent Results** — By default, new searches append to existing results, allowing you to accumulate findings.
 Enable "Purge on new search" in the context menu to clear previous results automatically.
 - **Word Wrap** — Toggle word wrap via the context menu for long lines.